Late Teething sign of intelligence: Benefits of late teething

 Conclusion On Is Late Teething Sign of Intelligence

 While we’d love to believe our baby’s late teether is showing signs of genius potential, the evidence doesn’t indicate late teething is a sign of intelligence.
-The timing of physical milestones doesn’t necessarily reflect cognitive skills.
+Timing of physical milestones doesn’t necessarily reflect cognitive skills.
 Focus less on teething patterns as markers of giftedness, and more on supporting your baby’s development across all areas.

 Read Also: Is Lining Up Toys A Sign Of Intelligence?